 Controls – 10/10

-For all ports, there are no problems with the controls; not even for the systems it was later ported to, as the formula had been long since mastered by developers.
-Something interesting about the PlayStation version was that the game could be switched to a different gameplay mode, which would make the game play out a bit more like the Micro Machines games as opposed to a conventional kart-racing game.
+For all ports, there are no problems with the controls; not even for the systems, it was later ported to, as the formula had been long since mastered by developers.
+Something interesting about the PlayStation version was that the game could be switched to a different gameplay mode, which would make the gameplay out a bit more like the Micro Machines games as opposed to a conventional kart-racing game.

 Lifespan – N/A (10/10)

 Though it will take an hour or two to complete each championship mode tournament (if that), very much like Mario Kart and other games of the genre, it then becomes a game that can simply be picked up and played at any time without the worry of needing to make conventional progress.
-After the championship mode is completed, the game’s lifespan is simply dependant on player’s own personal interest.
+After the championship mode is completed, the game’s lifespan is simply dependant on the player’s own personal interest.

 Storyline- N/A (10/10)

-As a racing game, there wasn’t any cal for any kind of elaborate storyline, and there’s no need for Street Racer to lose marks for not having something that it didn’t require.
+As a racing game, there wasn’t any call for any kind of elaborate storyline, and there’s no need for Street Racer to lose marks for not having something that it didn’t require.
 I think if the developers did try and make a story of it, however, I don’t suspect they will have gotten very far.
 It’d be particularly hard to make a story out of the characters that are included in the game, I find.

 Originality – 3/10